syting2/OACworkshop/OAC/01-OAC.md

-## Analyst Data Using Oracle Analytic Cloud
+## Lab 1 : Analyst Data Using Oracle Analytic Cloud

 In this round, you will analyze finance data from Oracle Autonomous Data Warehouse using Oracle Analytics Cloud based on a dashboard created for